 The Money Advice and Budgeting Service (MABS) is a free and confidential service for people who are having problems with money management and debt.
 MABS money advisers provide advice and practical help to people to review their debts, deal with their creditors and work out solutions.

-A series of measures to support people in mortgage arrears enhances the role of MABS, to include a Dedicated Mortgage Arrears service and a court mentor service – see below.
+A series of measures to support people in mortgage arrears has enhanced the role of MABS, to include a Dedicated Mortgage Arrears service and a court mentor service – see below.

 MABS offers a range of services, as follows:

 Your debts may become a problem for many reasons, such as job loss, illness, extra expenses, or loans that you can’t pay.
 A MABS money adviser can:

 MABS has agreed a protocol with the Banking and Payments Federation of Ireland (BPFI) to help people to manage their debt repayments in an affordable way.
 The lenders involved have committed to work with MABS to help customers to address their debt problems and agree a sustainable repayment plan.
 The protocol allows for write-off of some debt, at the lender’s discretion.
 It does not apply to mortgage debt.

 MABS can also help you to agree a sustainable repayment plan with other creditors (who are not part of the protocol).